hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 /entity “What is the primary entity identity?”
 Entity records (IDs, names, aliases, optional links)

-/url  = where the entity officially lives your root main wabsite (authoritative URL bindings)
+/url  = where the entity officially lives your root, your main website (authoritative URL bindings)

 /canonical “What is the canonical label/name?”
 Canonical naming table: canonical label + aliases (helps disambiguation)